Call us: 651-291-7263

 Other Reasons an Insurance Company Might Deny Your Claim

-About 3 million people suffer injuries in US car wrecks per year.
+About 3 million people suffer injuries in US car wrecks per year, according to the CDC.
 When someone suffers an injury in an auto accident and learns the insurance company is refusing to pay, panic understandably sets in.
 Why would an insurer do this?
 These are a few of the more common reasons.

 Policy Exclusions